 Leo doesn’t need a giant mirror in every room.
 One way to make a room brighter is to add tiny mirrors along the walls to reflect lights.
 Leo doesn’t want to see a rival, and looking in the mirror gives them that impression, so smaller mirrors are likely smarter.
 Leo wants to feel like an individual.

-You could also add images to your walls of heat related landscapes: hot springs, volcanoes, the core of the earth, tropical islands, Hawaii, Polynesian islands, and deserts.
+You could also add images to your walls of heat-related landscapes: hot springs, volcanoes, the core of the earth, tropical islands, Hawaii, Polynesian islands, and deserts.

 Add electricity into your room.
 There should be plenty of lighting.
-Put a nice television front and center.
+Put in a nice television front and center.
 Video games are a plus.
 Add a radio or even an old vinyl player for a nice classy touch.

 A royal chair could be considered the one that gives the most comfort, so don’t be afraid to spend some serious money on a massage chair, especially one with heat settings.